Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/validation.md

 # Validation helpers

 Validation system is often ignored with Symfony, no time for it, "not required for v0", esthetic feature...
 But users make mistakes.
 All the time.
-Errors have to be consider as an application use case.
+Errors have to be considered as an application use case.

-These helpers dont add killer features to framework, just developper experience improvements.
+These helpers don't add killer features to framework, just developer experience improvements.

 ## Yaml file parsing

-Maybe you red it before, but for us, annotations are wrong.
-Link a class and her configurations breaks everything we believe in, when we use dependency injection elsewhere.
+Maybe you read it before, but for us, annotations are bad.
+Link a class and its configurations breaks everything we believe in, when we use dependency injection elsewhere.

 So we use Yaml for our config files.

 By default, Symfony loads one validation Yaml file per bundle, here : `path/To/Bundle/Resources/config/validation.yml`.
-So you have to put all your entity validation mapping into the same file.
+So you have to put all your entity validation mappings into the same file.
 It can be ugly when you don't use one bundle per entity architecture.

 To solve this minor trouble, MajoraFrameworkExtraBundles adds another path for your validation mapping files : `path/To/Bundle/Resources/config/validation/*.yml`.
 All your `.yml` files within this folder will be add to Validation component.